Krystian-L-Lis/Stage/README.md

 The **Broadcast** library is an implementation of the publish-subscribe pattern.
 It uses a dynamic (but not dynamically allocated) signal table internally to notify receivers when a signal is emitted.
 The library provides base collection types for signals and receivers, streamlining event-driven programming.

 ### 7. Flags
-The **Flags** library is a wrapper around tagged boolean values, allowing for quick identification of the state of a given object.
+The **Flags** library is a wrapper around tagged `BOOL` values, allowing for quick identification of the state of a given object.

 ### 8. States
 The **States** library is an implementation of the state and strategy patterns.
 It provides state buffers, repositories, and state machines, along with an abstract state class that includes base functionality.